 Producing video content regularly can be a challenge, but you have the potential to make money from ad revenue, affiliate programs, and sponsorships.
 Popular creators continue to make thousands of dollars each month, but you’ll need to establish your voice and brand.

 Bear in mind that you’ll be working on a platform that you don’t actually own, as opposed to blogging on your own site.
-This means that you need to be careful to work around the YouTube rules to ensure you remain compliant.
+This means you must be careful to work around the YouTube rules to ensure you remain compliant.
+Still, it’s one of the top cash flow businesses thanks to the incredible popularity of online video.

-Podcasting is along the same vein as blogging and YouTube, but it’s the audio variation (although many podcasts now offer video as well).
+Podcasting is similar to blogging and YouTube, but it’s the audio variation (although many podcasts now offer video as well).
 However, podcasts have become increasingly popular, as many people like to listen when driving, exercising, or doing household chores.

 You can start a podcast on almost any topic, but you’ll need to choose a topic that will attract listeners to be profitable.